hurrecon-model/HurreconPython/README.md

 The hurrecon_summarize_land_water function displays information about the current land-water file.
 The hurrecon_summarize_tracks function displays information about the current track files.
 The hurrecon_summarize_site function displays peak values for a single hurricane and a single site.

 The hurrecon_plot_site functions create time-series and scatter plots for a single hurricane and time-series plots for all hurricanes for a given site.
 The hurrecon_plot_tracks function creates a map of the land-water file with selected hurricane tracks.
-The hurrecon_plot_region functions create maps of regional results for a single hurricane and for all hurricanes.
+The hurrecon_plot_region functions create maps of regional results for a single hurricane or for all hurricanes.

 ## Examples